Fitch Assigns MUFG's Senior Unsecured Notes 'A' Final Rating

 RATING SENSITIVITIES

-The rating of the senior unsecured notes issued by MUFG would be
+The rating on the senior unsecured notes issued by MUFG would be

 directly